 Introduction to Bichitrapuri Sarees

-Bichitrapuri sarees boast ornate pallus adorned with traditional motifs.
-These motifs include rudraksha beads, fish, conch shells, tortoises, swans, ducks, flowers, elephants, deers, and yalis (mythological creatures).
-These motifs are arranged in rows and separated by thin stripes, adding to the allure of these sarees.
+Bichitrapuri sarees feature ornate pallus adorned with rows of traditional motifs.
+These motifs hold deep cultural significance and add to the overall allure of the saree.
+Intricate designs of rudraksha beads, fish, conch shells, tortoises, swans, ducks, flowers, elephants, deers, and yalis are meticulously woven into the fabric, separated by thin stripes.
+The motifs are woven with precision, showcasing the skill and artistry of the weavers.

 Historical Significance and Cultural Heritage